Crolly: Crolly Dolls

 The Crolly Factory opened in 1939, and started making the renowned Crolly Dolls.
 The early dolls were handmade with a soft-filled body, a strong head and arms and legs.
 Their clothes were made from local fabrics and knitted vestments.
 Soft toys for boys, like teddy bears, were also made at the factory.

 The original factory closed in the 1970s.
 This was a major blow to the local economy.
 However, in 1993, the popularity of the dolls was recognised and a smaller company was reopened.
 The Crolly Doll is sold all over the world.

 Folklore

-Most of the townland's folklore refers to Cloch Mhór Léim An tSionnaigh.
-The boulder's origin is attributed to Fionn Mac Cumhaill.
-He is reputed to have thrown it at Diarmuid and Grainne during his pursuit of them.
-In some versions they are sleeping by the Crolly Waterfall and he misses, in others they are on top of Errigal and the Stone bounces off the tip of the mountain.

-One story about the Stone suggests that when the most beautiful (or sometimes reddest) girl in Ireland passes under its shadow, it will topple.

-Today it is said that if one can successfully throw three stones on top of it, they are granted a wish.
+A large stone in the area, known as Cloch Mhór Léim An tSionnaigh, is referenced in the townland's folklore.
+The boulder's origin is attributed to Fionn mac Cumhaill who is reputed to have thrown it at Diarmuid and Grainne during his pursuit of them.
+In some versions, Diarmuid and Grainne are sleeping by the Crolly Waterfall and he misses, in others they are on top of Errigal and the stone bounces off the tip of the mountain.
+Another folktale suggests that, when the most beautiful (or sometimes reddest) girl in Ireland passes under the stone's shadow, it will topple.
+According to local legend, if one can successfully throw three stones on top of it, they are granted a wish.

+Monuments

+In 2016, a 1916 monument was erected beside Paddy Ógs in Crolly by the Crolly Commemoration Committee commemorating both the 1916 Easter Rising and those who died during the War of Independence.

+There is also a monument erected beside Leo's Tavern in Meenaleck for part-time resident and Provisional IRA Volunteer Caoimhín Mac Brádaigh, who was killed during the Milltown cemetery attack by loyalist Michael Stone on the 1988 Gibraltar Three funeral at Milltown cemetery in West Belfast.